 This program aims to foster innovation, grow the STEM community, and engage intelligent, creative, and passionate young women and other marginalized genders in the everyday life of scientists and engineers.
 Throughout the week, students will participate in job shadowing, hands-on projects, professional development, and more!

 SAGE camp 2024 applications are now open and close March 15, 2024.

-Goals for the camp:
+Goals for the camp

-- To encourage college bound students with a passion for discovery and innovation to become a part of the STEM community
+To encourage college-bound students with a passion for discovery and innovation to become a part of the STEM community

-- To show that STEM fields offer a diverse set of opportunities: you can balance your interests in artistic expression, historic research, and creative writing with application of your logical thinking, analytic skills, and computational ability.
+To show that STEM fields offer a diverse set of opportunities: you can balance your interests in artistic expression, historic research, and creative writing with application of your logical thinking, analytic skills, and computational ability.

-- To see how STEM allows you to explore and balance many interests
+See how STEM allows you to explore and balance many interests

-- To meet women in STEM at various stages of their career as well as meet and connect with other students with similar interests to become a part of the SAGE-S community.
+Meet women in STEM at various stages of their career as well as meet and connect with other students with similar interests to become a part of the SAGE-S community.

 This SAGE Journey program is a collaboration between multiple DOE National Labs.

 SAGE at Berkeley Lab is sponsored by Berkeley Lab Director Mike Witherell, Deputy Director for Research Carol Burns, and the Betty and Gordon Moore Foundation.